ncatlab/nlab-content/pages/8/5/1/7/17158/content.md

 More recently, it was suggested that the term refers to the [[stable homotopy groups of spheres]] $\pi_\bullet(\mathbb{S})$ and the absolute [[E-∞ geometry]] over [[Spec(S)]] as seen by the [[MU]]-[[Adams spectral sequence]].

-> My initial inclination was to call this book [[The Music of the Spheres]], but I was dissuaded from doing so by my diligent publisher, who is ever mindful of the sensibilities of librarians. ([Ravenel 86, preface](#Ravenel86))
+> My initial inclination was to call this book [[The Music of the Spheres]], but I was dissuaded from doing so by my diligent publisher, who is ever mindful of the sensibilities of librarians. ([Ravenel 86, p. xv](#Ravenel86))

+> For the last 50 years one of the basic problems in algebraic topology has been the determination of the homotopy groups of spheres ([Mahowald-Ravenel 87, Sec.
+1](#MahowaldRavenel87))

+> As is well known, it is our manifest destiny as 21st century algebraic topologists to compute homotopy groups of spheres. ([Wilson 13, p.
+1](#Wilson13))

+> One of the most fundamental problems in topology is to determine the set of homotopy classes of continuous based maps between spheres. ([Isaksen-Wang-Xu 20, Sec.
+1](#IsaksenWangXu20))

 Modern [[chromatic homotopy theory]] makes contact between this kind of music and [[physics]]: